Essential Safety Measures

 Building owners must ensure that an essential safety measure is maintained so that it operates satisfactorily.

 Building owners must prepare an annual essential safety measures report on the buildings essential safety measures.
 They may authorise an agent, such as a specialist maintenance contractor, to complete the report.
-The annual essential safety measures report is to be in accordance with the approved form.
+The annual essential safety measures report is to be in accordance with the approved form (Appendix A of the Essential Safety Measures Maintenance Manual).

 The owner must also keep records of maintenance checks, safety measures and repair work so a municipal building surveyor or chief officer of the fire brigade can inspect them.
 These documents must be made available to the municipal building surveyor or the chief officer on request after 24 hours' notice has been given.
 Annual essential safety measure reports and records of maintenance checks, safety measure and repair work must be made available for inspection on request after 24 hours' notice has been given.